MutatedTarsier/Hands-on_Lecture_2/README.md

 # Hands-on_Lecture_2

-Calculations to create Pascal's Triangle given a number of rows
+pascal_triangle.java creates a pascal triangle given the number of rows.

-Create an array that contains a given matrix in the order of a spiral
+spiral_matrix.java creates an array that orders a matrix in a spiral manner.

+Included in both files are methods to display the matrices.